PDF(126.7 KB) View with Adobe Reader on a variety of devices

 This figure shows the same switched network with VTP pruning enabled.
 The broadcast traffic from Switch A is not forwarded to Switches C, E, and F because traffic for the Red VLAN has been pruned on the links shown (Port 5 on Switch B and Port 4 on Switch D).

-Note: It is applicable only for CatOS.
-You can configure VLAN(s) without having the VTP domain name on the switch which runs on IOS.
+You can configure VLAN(s) without the VTP domain name configured on the switch which runs Cisco IOS®.

 If a new Catalyst is attached in the border of two VTP domains, the new Catalyst keeps the domain name of the first switch that sends it a summary advertisement.
 The only way to attach this switch to another VTP domain is to manually set a different VTP domain name.